PrintM3D/Quad-Fusion-Docs/printing-guides/filament-extrusion-rate.md

 # Filament Extrusion Rate

-The extrusion system on the Promega is designed to print at specific speeds at certain temperatures.
+The extrusion system on the Crane is designed to print at specific speeds at certain temperatures.
 Printing at the proper filament extrusion rate is essential to provide a good print.
-The Promega is designed to extrude at a rate of 5.7 mm^3/s.
+The Crane is designed to extrude at a rate of 5.7 mm^3/s.
 This number can change significantly depending on your printer and slicer settings and material.

 ## Calculating Filament Flow Rate